Federated Learning with Nesterov Accelerated Gradient: Abstract

 \section{Abstract}

 Federated learning (FL) is a fast-developing technique that allows multiple workers to train a global model based on a distributed dataset.
-Conventional FL employs gradient descent algorithm, which may not be efficient enough.
-It is well known that Nesterov Accelerated Gradient (NAG) is more advantageous in centralized training environment, but it is not clear how to quantify the benefits of NAG in FL so far.
-In this work, we focus on a version of FL based on NAG (FedNAG) and provide a detailed convergence analysis.
-The result is compared with conventional FL based on gradient descent.
-One interesting conclusion is that as long as the learning step size is sufficiently small, FedNAG outperforms FedAvg.
-Extensive experiments based on real-world datasets are conducted, verifying our conclusions and confirming the better convergence performance of FedNAG.
+Conventional FL (FedAvg) employs gradient descent algorithm, which may not be efficient enough.
+Momentum is able to improve the situation by adding an additional momentum step to accelerate the convergence and has demonstrated its benefits in both centralized and FL environments.
+It is well-known that Nesterov Accelerated Gradient (NAG) is a more advantageous form of momentum, but it is not clear how to quantify the benefits of NAG in FL so far.
+This motives us to propose FedNAG, which employs NAG in each worker as well as NAG momentum and model aggregation in the aggregator.
+We provide a detailed convergence analysis of FedNAG and compare it with FedAvg.
+Extensive experiments based on real-world datasets and trace-driven simulation are conducted, demonstrating that FedNAG increases the learning accuracy by 3--24\% and decreases the total training time by 11--70\% compared with the benchmarks under a wide range of settings.